thomasmikava/popurelate/README.md

   populate('author').
   limit(5);
 ```
 This promise will return max 5 books which are not out of stock and in the matched documents, mongoose will populate the authors from users collection.
-In the end, final documents will `author` property will not be represented as ObjectId, but as an document from the User model.
+In the end, in the final documents `author` property will not be represented as ObjectId, but as an document from the User model.

 Now, what if we want to fetch only the books that are not out of stock and have premium member authors?
 Mongoose supports `match` while populating.
 At first, we might think that this will do the job: